elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-a-partial-derivative-and-how-is-it-calculated-for-functions-of-several-variables.md

 url: /learn/mathematics/questions/what-is-a-partial-derivative-and-how-is-it-calculated-for-functions-of-several-variables
 score: -1.0
 related_article1:
-    id: 168334
+    id: 168336
-    title: >-
-        Explain the concept of a definite integral and its geometric interpretation.
+    title: How do you approximate the area under a curve using definite integrals?
     subject: Mathematics
-    url: /learn/mathematics/questions/explain-the-concept-of-a-definite-integral-and-its-geometric-interpretation
+    url: /learn/mathematics/questions/how-do-you-approximate-the-area-under-a-curve-using-definite-integrals
 related_article2:
-    id: 168340
+    id: 168337
-    title: >-
-        What is the definition of a continuous function and what are the types of discontinuities?
+    title: State the Fundamental Theorem of Calculus and explain its significance.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-definition-of-a-continuous-function-and-what-are-the-types-of-discontinuities
+    url: /learn/mathematics/questions/state-the-fundamental-theorem-of-calculus-and-explain-its-significance
 related_article3:
-    id: 168335
+    id: 168334
-    title: >-
-        What is the substitution rule in integration and when is it used?
+    title: Explain the concept of a definite integral and its geometric interpretation.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-substitution-rule-in-integration-and-when-is-it-used
+    url: /learn/mathematics/questions/explain-the-concept-of-a-definite-integral-and-its-geometric-interpretation
 related_article4:
-    id: 168331
+    id: 168333
-    title: >-
-        What is the product rule for derivatives and how is it applied?
+    title: What is the equation of a tangent line to a curve at a given point?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-product-rule-for-derivatives-and-how-is-it-applied
+    url: /learn/mathematics/questions/what-is-the-equation-of-a-tangent-line-to-a-curve-at-a-given-point
 related_article5:
-    id: 168333
+    id: 168334
-    title: >-
-        What is the equation of a tangent line to a curve at a given point?
+    title: Explain the concept of a definite integral and its geometric interpretation.
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-equation-of-a-tangent-line-to-a-curve-at-a-given-point
+    url: /learn/mathematics/questions/explain-the-concept-of-a-definite-integral-and-its-geometric-interpretation
 ---

 &nbsp;